Accelerated Weathering Testing

 The best weather testing technology on today’s market is called accelerated weathering testing.

-This type of testing, which is normally done in a weathering laboratory, lets you understand how your products respond to certain weather conditions.
+This type of testing, which is normally done in a weathering testing lab, lets you understand how your products respond to certain weather conditions.
 That can be regular weathering under normal conditions or seasonal fluctuations, including heavy storms and natural disasters.

 By accelerating your weathering testing and regulating it in simulated conditions, you essentially get the same climate-response data but in a much quicker time.
 You’ll have insight into how your products react to light, rain, heat, cold and other factors over specific periods.